wallytutor/WallyToolbox.jl/tools/README.md

 - Extract downloaded software to their own directories; right-click the compressed packages and select the option to select to a directory (some software are compressed directly to the root of the file and can make a mess otherwise).

 - Enable VSCode [portable mode](https://code.visualstudio.com/docs/editor/portable) and install required extensions (Python and Julia support, ...).

+- Read comments in [bin/source.bat](bin/source.bat) for additional instructions, *e.g.* how to setup a Frankenstein LAMMPS installation.

 ## Creating a launcher